Canonical Correlation Forests: Background

 A decision tree is a predictive model that imposes sequential divisions of an input space to form a set of partitions known as leafs, each containing a local classification or regression model.
-Out of sample prediction is performed by using the partitioning structure to assign a data point to a particular leaf and then using the corresponding local predictive model.
-Typically, the leaf models are taken to be independent of each other and the class labels are assumed to be independent of input features given the leaf assignments.
+Out-of-sample prediction is performed by using the partitioning to assign each new input to a particular leaf and then using the corresponding local predictive model.
+Typically, the leaf models are taken to be independent of each other and the outputs are assumed to be independent of input features given the leaf assignments.

-Classical decision tree learning algorithms work in a greedy top down fashion, exhaustively searching the possible space of axis-aligned unique split points and choosing the best based on a splitting criterion, such as the Gini gain or information gain used in CART \cite{CART} and C4.5 \cite{C4.5} respectively.
-This process continues until no further split is advantageous or some user-set limit is reached.
+Classical decision tree learning algorithms work in a greedy top down fashion, exhaustively searching the space of unique axis-aligned splits and choosing the best based on a splitting criterion, such as the Gini gain or information gain used in CART \citep{CART} and C4.5 \citep{C4.5} respectively.
+Once a split is chosen, it is used to assigned each data point in the training set to one of the newly generated child nodes.
+The process then recurses in a self-similar manner for each of the child nodes, continuing until no further split is advantageous or some user-set limit is reached for all the generated nodes.
 For classification with continuous features this typically only occurs once each leaf is ``pure," containing only data points of a single class.
-When used as individual classifiers, trees are usually ``pruned" after being grown to prevent overfitting.
+When used as individual classifiers or regressors, trees are usually ``pruned" after being grown to prevent overfitting.
+This is a regularization process which involves collapsing sub-branches of the tree to single leaf nodes.